Belshazzar's Feast (Walton): Musical structure

 The music throughout is strongly rhythmic and richly orchestrated.
 The rhythms and harmonies reflect Walton's interest in jazz and other popular music pressed into service to tell a religious story.
-Despite its jagged rhythms and strident orchestral effects, the work is essentially conventional in its tonality.
-Walton's biographer Michael Kennedy writes, "diatonicism is at the root of the matter ... string tremolandi, brass fanfares, and masterly use of unaccompanied declaration work their customary spell."
-Kennedy adds that the chilling orchestral sounds which introduce the writing on the wall derive from Richard Strauss's Salome.
+Despite its jagged rhythms and strident orchestral effects, the work is essentially conventional in its tonality, although it is scored without a key signature and passes through many keys.
+Walton's biographer Michael Kennedy writes, "diatonicism is at the root of the matter … string tremolandi, brass fanfares, and masterly use of unaccompanied declaration work their customary spell."
+Kennedy adds that the chilling orchestral sounds that introduce the writing on the wall derive from Richard Strauss's Salome.